Empress Ashina: Biography

 Ashina was born in 551 from the union of the Göktürk's third khagan Muqan Qaghan with a non-Turkic wife from a dynastic alliance.

 Soon after her birth, her grandfather Tumen (Bumin Qaghan), initially a vassal of the Rouran, declared independence and established a separate Göktürk state as its Illig Qaghan.
 The Göktürks soon conquered most of the Rouran, taking over as the main power over the steppes to the north of the Chinese states Western Wei and Eastern Wei (and their successor states, Northern Zhou and Northern Qi respectively).
-Because of this, Yuwen Tai, the paramount general of the Western Wei, made repeated alliance proposlas to the Göktürks, and initially, Muqan Qaghan, who took over the throne in 554 after the death of his brother, the Issik Qaghan, agreed to give a daughter to him in marriage, but soon went back on the agreement.
+Because of this, Yuwen Tai, the paramount general of the Western Wei, made repeated alliance proposals to the Göktürks, and initially, Muqan Qaghan, who took over the throne in 554 after the death of his brother, the Issik Qaghan, agreed to give a daughter to him in marriage, but soon went back on the agreement.

 After Yuwen Tai's death in 556, his son Yuwen Jue seized the throne from Emperor Gong of Western Wei in the spring of 557, ending the Western Wei and establishing the Northern Zhou as its Emperor Xiaomin, and subsequently, after Emperor Xiaomin's younger brother Emperor Wu took the throne in 560, he resumed the marriage proposal with the Göktürks, and Muqan Qaghan agreed.

 A Turkic notable, contemporary with Princess Ashina.
 Panel from the Tomb of An Jia, 579 CE.

 In 565, Emperor Wu sent a delegation of 120 people led by his brother Yuwen Chun (宇文純), the Duke of Chen, to the Göktürks to escort Muqan Qaghan's daughter back to the Northern Zhou, but Muqan Qaghan again revoked his offer and instead considered an alliance with the Northern Qi, detaining Yuwen Chun and the rest of the delegation.
 In or before 568, a major storm inflicted damage on Muqan Qaghan's royal tent, and Muqan Qaghan took this as a sign of divine disapproval of his revocation of the marriage offer, and so permitted Yuwen Chun to escort his daughter to the Northern Zhou.
 In 568, when she arrived at the Northern Zhou capital Chang'an, Emperor Wu personally welcomed her and made her his empress.

 Empress Ashina was said to be beautiful and appropriate in her actions, and Emperor Wu honored her but was said to not favor her, until his niece Lady Dou (the daughter of his elder sister the Princess Xiangyang and the official Dou Yi (竇毅), the Duke of Shenwu) reminded him of Göktürks' power and that he still had to face the rival Northern Qi and Chen dynasty, and that he needed to show the Empress greater favor to appease her home state.
 He agreed; However, they had no children together.